-In this article, we break down the different payment methods and what works well in different scenarios.
+This article breaks down the different payment methods and what works well in different scenarios.

+It is a broad term that encompasses several types of electronic payments, including ACH and wire transfers.
 Electronic fund transfers do not require the direct involvement of bank employees.
 EFTs are fully initiated and processed on digital channels using supporting rules and algorithms.

 Flow chart of how electronic money transfer works (Source)